rexmont/PortMaster-Batocera/README.md

  This version of the PortMaster app still references to the original repo with regards to game list, required support files.
 I have disabled the Auto-Update feature for now, as that needs to be tackled separately.

-## Steps to install PostMaster
+## Steps to install PortMaster
 1. Download the repo as ZIP using the green button on the right and up side of this page.
 (Code > Download ZIP)
 2. Extract ZIP on your computer
 3. SFTP into your Batocera installed device
 4. Browse to /userdata/roms/ and create a folder called *ports* if it is not there
-5. Transfer the *PostMaster* folder from the extracted ZIP file into the *ports* folder you just created on the device
+5. Transfer the *PortMaster* folder from the extracted ZIP file into the *ports* folder you just created on the device
 6. Transfer the *custom.sh* file into */userdata/system*.
 This script creates the required */storage* symlink on reboot
 6. Reboot Batocera installed device (handheld, etc)
 7. Browse to *Ports* category on Batocera
-8. PostMaster should be listed now.
+8. PortMaster should be listed now.
 Launch it.
-9. PostMaster should launch with no issues.
+9. PortMaster should launch with no issues.
 From this step onwards you can follow online tutorials to install game ports.

 ## Installing Games
 Some games are already included as part of the PortMaster and can be downloaded and played immediately.
 Other games which require a purchase needs to follow the process where it is explained on guides available online.